ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-frame-setup.rst

 The QuadPlane code supports several frame arrangements of quadcopter, hexacopter, octacopter and octaquad multicopter frames.

-The motor order and output channel is the same as for copter (see :ref:`Copter motor layout <copter:connect-escs-and-motors>`) except that the output channel numbers start at 5 instead of 1.
+The motor order and output channel is the same as for copter (see :ref:`Copter motor layout <copter:connect-escs-and-motors3>`) except that the default output channel numbers start at 5 instead of 1.

 For example, with the default Quad-X frame the motors are on outputs 5 to 8.
 The arrangement is: